Ted Poston: Legacy

 Poston was one of the first journalists inducted into the National Association of Black Journalists Hall of Fame when it opened in 1990.
 In 1999, his series on the Groveland Case was named one of the 100 most important journalistic works of the 20th century by New York University's School of Journalism.
 His book of short stories was published posthumously in 1991 as The Dark Side of Hopkinsville.

 Personal life

 Poston was married three times.
 His first wife was Miriam Rivers (m.
 1935–1940).
 In 1941, while working in Washington, he married Marie Byrd Tancil, a staffer for Robert C. Weaver.
 The couple divorced in 1956.

-Poston married Ersa Hines Clinton in 1957.
+Poston married Ersa Hines Clinton, who was also from Kentucky, in 1957.
 She was the Area Director for the New York State Division of Youth, and later the confidential assistant to New York Governor Nelson Rockefeller, and she became the New York State Civil Service Commissioner during her marriage to Poston.
 They remained married until Poston died in 1974, although they were separated.

-Poston was friends with Langston Hughes and traveled to the Soviet Union with him in 1932, to appear in an anti-segregation film.
-He also lived next door to his friend Thurgood Marshall for many years.
+Poston was friends with poet Langston Hughes, and traveled to the Soviet Union with him in 1932, to appear in an anti-segregation film.
+He also lived next door to his friend civil rights attorney Thurgood Marshall for many years.